jshen650/InTRM.build/README.md

 # InTRM.build

-InTRM.build is a rough version of the package that will later be made publicly available and referred to as InTRM.
+InTRM.build is a working version of the package that will later be made publicly available and referred to as InTRM.
 The Individualized Treatment Rules following Multiple Imputation (InTRM) package can be used for implementing the methodology described in our paper,